 Vietnam is rich in natural sights from its spectacular beaches, cave systems, waterfalls, lakes, rice paddies and mountains.

-Let's take a look at a few of the naturally beautiful sights that continue to attract hordes of tourists every year:
+Let's take a look at a few of the naturally beautiful sights in Vietnam that continue to attract hordes of tourists every year:

 The breathtaking sight of Halong Bay is very likely to be the country's most famous natural attraction.
 The emerald green waters of the bay are filled with 1,600 islands with most appearing much-like a limestone pillar standing tall above the water.